WHAT IS NET METERING?

 Want to support net metering policies in your state?
 Advocate for solar energy.
 Your voice counts!

-Where do I start?
-One thing to keep in mind – this is not a DIY project.
+Where do I start with my Kohler Home Generator installation?
+One thing to keep in mind this is not a DIY project.
 It all begins with a home visit from us.
-We will help you choose the perfect size generator, the right fuel source and the best installation locations for your generator and...
+We will help you choose the perfect size generator, the right fuel source and the best installation...

 $10,000 on burst pipes. $500 on spoiled food.
 Not only are power outages inconvenient, they cost American households $150 billion a year.